Canadian Visitor Visa

 Requirements:

-• You must demonstrate your primary place of business and source of income is outside Canada
+• You must demonstrate that your primary place of business and source of income are outside Canada

 • Business activity must be international in scope